|

 Crowned and bearded bust of Grimoald facing, wearing chlamys and holding globus cruciger in right hand.

-The beard, a long time hallmark of the Lombards from which their name is derived, was retained by Grimoald in spite of the Caroligian command to shave in the manner of the Franks.
+The beard, a long time hallmark of the Lombards from which their name is derived, was retained by Grimoald in spite of the Carolingian command to shave in the manner of the Franks.

 ⋅DOMSCAR⋅R⋅⋅ / VIC / ς R